UltimaCodes/Voxelium/README.md

 # Voxel Engine

 A simple voxel engine inspired by Minecraft, written in C# from scratch with OpenTK/OpenGL.
 Currently, the engine allows you to generate a basic chunk, fly around, and explore the environment.
 This project serves as a foundation for future features like block interactions, terrain generation, and more.
+Keep in mind that I speedran this and it took roughly 4 hours (wakatime kinda goofy)

 ## Features